Analysis | Putin, Poison and the Importance of Alexey Navalny: QuickTake

 2. Who would want to harm Navalny?

-Investigative website Bellingcat said in December that it identified members of a clandestine Federal Security Service (FSB) unit specializing in poisons who have followed Navalny since January 2017.
-Putin later admitted Navalny was under surveillance but denied the government was behind the poisoning, saying that “if we had wanted to, we would have finished the job.”
-French President Emmanuel Macron described the incident as an “assassination attempt,” German Chancellor Angela Merkel visited Navalny in hospital and in October the European Union blacklisted six people in Russia allied to Putin as punishment for the poisoning.
+Investigative website Bellingcat said in December that it had identified members of a clandestine Federal Security Service (FSB) unit specializing in poisons who had followed Navalny since January 2017.
+Putin later admited Navalny was under surveillance but denied the government was behind the poisoning, saying that “if we had wanted to, we would have finished the job.”
+French President Emmanuel Macron described it as an “assassination attempt,” German Chancellor Angela Merkel visited Navalny in the hospital and in October, the European Union blacklisted six people in Russia allied to Putin as a result of the poisoning.

 3. How does he make himself heard?